There is no better way to share the good work of your non-profit than by creating a website for it.

 - Maximum uptime.
 Uptime is the time that your website is available to visitors online, as opposed to downtime, in which your website cannot be accessed.
 You want 99.9% uptime.

 - SSL security.
 You want to make sure that everyone visiting is safe when browsing your non-profit website.
 An SSL-certificate keeps your website data and the data of your visitors safe by encrypting it.
-It’s the industry standard that helps build trust with your visitors.
+It’s the industry standard that helps build trust with your visitors and secures your website.

 - It’s scalable.
 Chances are, you will need to rework your website every few years.
 Partnering up with a platform that can grow with you will save you a lot of time in the future.